-Judaes
+Judges, DC Members, Ringmasters and respective probationers, hereafter referred to as 'Official(s)'

-- 11. EAHSC listed judges and judges invited to judge at ECAHO affiliated shows agree to judge with integrity and honesty and to carry out their judging duties solely with the objects of ECAHO and the welfare of the horses in mind. - 12.
-Judges will not consult the show catalogue before or during the show at which they are judging. - 13. a) Judges appointed at a show will not knowingly judge horses concerning which there may be an actual or apparent conflict of interest.
-No judge appointed at the show may exhibit, ride, drive or handle an entered horse. - b) Exhibitors will declare on the entry form any actual or apparent conflict or interest with any of the judges invited for the show.
-Any exhibitor not declaring an existing conflict of interest will forfeit all entry fees and will be prevented from showing the horse. - c) Organisers will not accept any entries for which any actual or apparent conflict of interest with one of the appointed judges has been indicated, unless a reserve judge is available. - 14.
-An actual or apparent conflict of interest may occur if a horse is judged that: - has been bought or sold by the judge either as owner or agent, - is owned in whole or part by the judge or by a member of the judge's family, or business partner in an Arab horse business venture, - has been leased by the judge, at any time - has been bred by the judge or is the property of a breeding organization in which the judge is or was an employee, - has been regularly trained, examined or treated by the judge in a professional capacity, - is the subject of an on-going negotiation to buy or lease, or a provisional purchase condition to which the judge is a party.
+11. Officials invited to officiate at ECAHO affiliated shows agree to do so with integrity and honesty and to carry out their duties solely with the objects of ECAHO and the welfare of the horses in mind.

+12. a) Officials appointed at a show will not knowingly officiate in a class in which horses are entered concerning which there may be an actual or apparent conflict of interest.
+No official appointed at the show may exhibit, ride, drive or handle an entered horse or pursue any other activity not consistent with his duties at the show in which he is officiating.

+b) Exhibitors will declare on the entry form any actual or apparent conflict of interest with any of the officials invited for the show.
+Any exhibitor not declaring an existing conflict of interest, of which he is aware, will forfeit all entry fees and will be prevented from showing the horse.

+c) Organizers will not accept any entries for which any actual or apparent conflict of interest with one of the appointed officials has been indicated by the exhibitor, unless a reserve official is available.

+13. a) An actual or apparent conflict of interest may occur if a horse is exhibited that:

+- Is being trained or handled by a member of the officials family - has been bought or sold by an official either as owner or agent - has been bred or is owned in whole or part by the official or by a member of the official's family, or business partner in an Arab horse business venture - has been leased by the official, at any time - has been bred by or is the property of a breeding organization in which the official is or was an employee - has been regularly trained, examined or treated by the official in a professional capacity - is the subject of an on-going negotiation to buy or lease, or a provisional purchase condition to which the official is a party.

-In case of doubt, the DC's decision will prevail.
+In case of doubt, the DC's decision will prevail

-Any judge may decline to judge any horse if they consider themselves to have a conflict of interests concerning that horse.
+Any Official must decline to officiate if they consider themselves to have a conflict of interests concerning a horse, its' handler or its' owner(s).